Lake Erie’s Big Creek and the Grand River offer sights, sounds and serenity

 If you have your own canoe or kayak, there are numerous put-in locations along Big Creek.
 The starting point if you wish to paddle the creek in its entirety, which will take about 12 hours, is on McDowell Road.
 For a shorter paddle, use the Rowan Mills Conservation Area or Lower Big Creek Conservation Area as your starting point.
 Access a map.

 After your paddle you’ll want to spend some time exploring the area, so plan to spend a night or two.
 Nearby accommodation options include the Palm Trees and Polar Bears Bed and Breakfast and Wood Bed and Breakfast in Port Rowan.
-Long Point Eco-Adventures also offers comfortable glamping options (get a coupon to receive 10 per cent off a stay in one of their Wilderness Pods).
+Long Point Eco-Adventures also offers comfortable glamping options.
 You’ll work up a big appetite after a day of paddling on Big Creek.
 Make the quick trip to Simcoe for a delicious meal at the Blue Elephant, Serafina or Ritzy Cakes and Eatery.

 To the east of Big Creek, the Grand River runs south, emptying into Lake Erie south of Dunnville at Port Maitland.
 This river has such a storied past its been designated a Canadian Heritage River.
 The area surrounding the Grand River has been a home to Canada’s Native peoples for more than 10,000 years and attracted waves of immigrants to farm its fertile lands in the 18th and 19th centuries.
 In addition to its significant history, the Grand attracts a diverse range of wildlife.
 More than 300 bird species have been recorded in the Grand River watershed.